Dean151/RuleKit/README.md

     }
 }
 ```
-- Register your business rules that will trigger the notification
+- Register your business rules that should trigger your closure, or your notification
 ```swift
 RuleKit.setRule(
     triggering: requestReviewNotification,